Frequently Asked Questions

 When and where are TRC Board meetings held?

-The first Sunday in December is reserved for the annual TRC general membership meeting and Officer elections and is held at the range.
-You can read Board meeting minutes online.
-Index
+The first Sunday in December is normally reserved for the annual TRC general membership meeting and Officer elections and is traditionally held at the range.
+However, in recent years, the annual TRC membership meeting and officer elections have been combined with the normal third Wednesday December BOD meeting.
+Check the TRC website calendar to confirm time and date for the annual membership meeting.

 I'm sold, how do I apply for membership?